 The Dental Hygiene program is delivered in a blended format.
-Some courses will be delivered entirely online, entirely on-ground or with an appropriate blend of both online and on-ground hours in the same course.
-Of the 2275 program hours, a maximum of 390 course hours (17.1%) may be offered online (including general education courses).
-Campuses may have the option to deliver general education courses either online or on-ground depending on local need and availability.
+Courses will be delivered entirely online, entirely onground or with an appropriate blend of both online and on-ground hours in the same course.
+Of the 2,275 program hours, a maximum of 350 course hours (15.4%) may be offered online.